mark-watson/haskell_tutorial_cookbook_examples/README.md

 Updated 8/6/2019 for the second edition of my book

+Note: 6/18/2020: install directions in Appendix A to optionally install **cabal-install** (with latest GHC 8.8.3) produces an error running:

+        stack install cabal-install

+Installing **cabal-install** is optional.
+Installing **stack** using the directions in Appendix A which refers you to th official documentation at [http://docs.haskellstack.org/en/stable/README.html](http://docs.haskellstack.org/en/stable/README.html is sufficient for running the exampes in my book.

 ## Donate on Patreon to support all of my projects

 Please visit [https://www.patreon.com/markwatson](https://www.patreon.com/markwatson) and sign up to donate $1/month